herikw/home-assistant-custom-components/README.md

 It reads the ATAG ONE thermostat report data and display these as sensors in HA

 ### Installation
+* If not exist, in ha_config_dir/custom_components/ create a directory called atagone
-* Copy file sensor/atag-one.py to your ha_config_dir/custom_components/sensor directory.
+* Copy file atagone/sensor.py to your ha_config_dir/custom_components/atagone/ directory.
-* If your are using hasio on docker: Copy file sensor/atag-one.py to /usr/share/hassio/homeassistant/custom_components/sensor
+* If your are using hasio on docker: Copy file atagone/sensor.py to /usr/share/hassio/homeassistant/custom_components/atagone/
 * Configure with config below.
 * Restart Home-Assistant.